danieldeng2/wordle-solver/README.md

 This simple script solves [the wordle game](https://www.powerlanguage.co.uk/wordle/) by filtering the dictionary and picking the word that maximises the information gained from each word guess.

-The solver is mathematically optimal (averaging 3.46 words per solve), and guarentees to solve the game within 6 words.
+The solver is optimal for shallow search (averaging 3.46 words per solve), and guarentees to solve the game within 6 words.

 ## Usage